Charles Bowden: Career

 Bowden was the winner of the 1996 Lannan Literary Award for Nonfiction, the PEN Center USA’s First Amendment Award in 2011, and a 2010 award from United States Artists.
-He grew up in Chicago but lived most of his life in Tucson, Arizona.
-He was known for his writings on the situation at the US–Mexico border and wrote often about the effects of the War on Drugs on the lives of the people in that region.
+He was known for his writings on the situation at the US–Mexico border and wrote often about the effects of the war on drugs on the lives of the people in that region.
+Earlier in his career his writings focused more on environmental issues, the beauty of nature, and sustainability challenges.

+Personal life and death

+Bowden was married and divorced twice, and had long-term relationships and professional partnerships with writer Mary Martha Miles and research librarian Molly Molloy.
 He died in Las Cruces, New Mexico, on August 30, 2014, after a brief illness.
 He was survived by his son and two siblings.
 He left a number of manuscripts that are being published posthumously by The Bowden Publishing Project, which is also reissuing some of his earlier books.
 His work and life were the subject of the Spring 2019 special issue of Journal of the Southwest, and a related book, America's Most Alarming Writer: Essays on the Life and Work of Charles Bowden.